mjforan/ECE-4580-Final-Project/README.md

 Google Colaboratory, or "Colab", is essentially a platform that can execute Jupyter notebooks using Google's cloud servers, giving access to high-performance GPUs to rapidly speed up the training of neural networks.
 For reference, the training runs would take up to 45 minutes per epoch on a student's local computer, whereas running training on Colab had speeds of around 10 seconds per epoch.

 Thus, if you wish to replicate the training, after downloading the dataset, simply open the [training file](./training.ipynb) in Google Colab and run all the cells sequentially.

+### Filtering Faces

+To make sure that the emoji overlay doesn't constantly flicker and move, but follow the face at a normal rate,

+we developed a class called a HistoryQueue that stored recent results of the face-grabbing algorithm, including

+the seven previous labels and eye coordinates.
+By taking a moving/running average of these eye coordinates, we

+were able to prevent the emoji from dragging across the screen as the face moved, and instead merely shift across

+without noticeable delay/noise.
+In addition, by keeping track of the recent emoji labels in the history class,

+we were able to make sure that the emoji wasn't consantly changing due to slight changes in the users face, and merely

+displayed the emoji with the most common label for that set of frames.